JantHsueh/AndroidLocalizationer/README.md

 To Install the plugin, please check [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/installing-updating-and-uninstalling-repository-plugins.html#d1282549e185).

 # ChangeLog

+Version 0.1.7
+* Solved the problem of translation quotes

 Version 0.1.6
 * With google translate, do not need to add a secret key
 * Default translation source language is Chinese